-A raw material or feedstock is basic material used in the production of goods, finished products or intermediate materials that are themselves feedstock for ...
+A raw material or feedstock is basic material used in the production of goods, energy, finished products or intermediate materials that are themselves feedstock ...

-A material or substance used in the primary production or manufacturing of a good.
 Raw materials are often natural resources such as oil, iron and wood.
 Before being used in the manufacturing process raw materials often are altered to be used ...

 Raw Materials Art Supplies is an art supply store in Downtown Los Angeles that also offers custom framing and fine art printing, and has an online store.

 Definition of raw material: Basic substance in its natural, modified, or semi- processed state, used as an input to a production process for subsequent modification ...

 Reach active buyers and immediately increase your visibilityGet Started

 Raw materials are the materials used in manufacturing that are still in their original state.

 The term raw materials normally applies to items that come from nature and have not been processed.
 However, some materials in the category may have had minimal processing done.

 A tree is a good example of a raw material.
 A tree can be cut down and then split into sections of lumber.
 The lumber itself may still be considered a raw material until it has been processed into dimensional lumber.
 The wood from the same tree could also be processed into paper or treated and turned into garden mulch.
 Processed dimensional lumber may even be considered a raw material used in home construction.

 Raw materials may include crude oil, iron ore, sand, cotton and diamonds.
 Sand is a raw material used in manufacturing glass.
 Substandard diamonds and other gem stones may be ground and used to create sand paper and cutting tools.
 Corn is a raw material used in manufacturing oil and animal feed.